davidbrown-sec/Threat-Hunting-/Suspicious IP Range/Threat Hunt 8-16-2025.md

 ## 🚩 Key Takeaways
 - Multiple hosts beaconed successfully to an external IP range
-- Traffic originated from **SYSTEM and service contexts**, with at least one compromised user (user1)
+- Traffic originated from **SYSTEM and service contexts**, with at least one compromised user (`<User1>`)
 - Persistence likely achieved through **malicious service creation or process injection**
-- Immediate blocking, host isolation, and forensic triage are recommended
+- Immediate blocking, host isolation, and forensic triage are recommended.